-Kittens are basically living, breathing, fuzzy cuteness.
+Kittens are basically living, breathing, fuzzy cuteness and it can take 18 months to four years for them to reach their full size.
 We love seeing their adorable eyes, and we love hearing their sweet little mews.
 But one of the main things that we can't get over is a kitten's adorable size.
 We know they can't stay that way forever, but we love seeing how adorably tiny baby cats are.
-Yet no matter how much we may want them to stay small, a kitty has to grow up.
-But how long does it take?
-And how will we know when our cat is fully grown?
-Here is the guide you need to understand how your feline grows.

 Video of the Day